-Reasons for Recurrence and Corrective Action Plan: As the District has accepted the risk associated with the auditor's preparing of the financial statements, it will be repeated in 2018, see Corrective Action Plan.
+Reasons for Recurrence and Corrective Action Plan: As the District has accepted the risk associated with the auditor's preparing of the financial statements, it will be repeated in 2019, see Corrective Action Plan.

-Finding No. 2017-003 Adjusting Journal Entries
+Finding No. 2018-003 Adjusting Journal Entries

-Status: The District did not complete all year-end adjustments or bank reconciliations timely throughout the year.
+Status: The District did not reconcile all accounts at year-end.